Amatola Hike (day 3, 4, 5, 6)

 A warm shower, pizza and wine was just what we needed to complete the day.
 Sadly, some of the group had cold showers due to others not being considerate…

 Life of a hiker 😊

 Will I do the hike again jut to finish the last day?!
 NO!
-There are many other hikes I would like to do and as I am not 30 anymore, I guess I should rather move onto other hikes and adventures 🙂
+There are many other hikes I would like to do and as I am not 30 any more, I guess I will rather move onto other hikes and adventures 🙂